ABOUT KATE BERNAL

 Since I like doing plenty of research before making a decision, I decided to hire a Canadian lawyer to help with my immigration questions and potentially the immigration process as well.

-After doing research myself and getting some facts about the immigration process from my lawyer, I decided to move to Canada.
+After researching and getting some facts about the immigration process from my lawyer, I decided to move to Canada.
 It was a somewhat expensive and painful process, but I got it done.
 I had learned to manage my finances well enough to save money to pay for my immigration process and also for up to two years without landing a job once I arrived in Canada.

 I reflected on my experience as a new immigrant in the United States.
 I wrote down the lessons learned, struggles and successes.
 I looked at all the resources available online to settle in Canada.